unclepomedev/blender_savepoints/savepoints/README.md

 - **Disk Management**: Automatically deletes oldest versions to keep the history size manageable (configurable).
 - **Daily Backups**: Automatically retains one snapshot per day for the last 14 days, even if the version limit is reached.
 - **Version Protection**: Lock specific versions to prevent them from being auto-deleted or accidentally removed.
+- **Version Tagging**: Assign tags (Stable, Milestone, Experiment, Bug) to versions and filter the history list to find important snapshots instantly.

 ## Usage